pardahlman/docker-rabbitmq-cluster/README.md

 There are a lots of good options if you want to run a [RabbitMQ](https://hub.docker.com/_/rabbitmq/) cluster in [docker](http://docker.com/).
 Here's an solution that only rely on [docker official images](https://hub.docker.com/_/rabbitmq/) :tada:

-The main benifit with this approach is that you can use [any version](https://hub.docker.com/r/library/rabbitmq/tags/) of RabbitMQ, which is maintaied by the good folks over at docker.
+The main benifit with this approach is that you can use [any version](https://hub.docker.com/r/library/rabbitmq/tags/) of RabbitMQ, which is maintaied by docker and will be up-to-date with future releases.

 ## Install